-Step 1: If you haven’t already done so, sign in to Google My Business and select the business you’d like to verify.
+Step 1: If you haven’t done so, sign in to Google My Business and select the business you want to verify.
 (It’ll be at the verification step if you’re logged in.)

 Step 2: Double-check your phone number, then select “Verify by phone.”